joao-alegria/RI/proj1/README.md

 ### Examples

-For running the code please do so inside the src directory and access the input and the output accessing the respective directories.
+For running the code, please do so inside the src directory.
+Access the input and the output files by accessing the respective directories.

 An example for the Simple Tokenizer with output file and various input files is: